sophiebatten123/GinAmore/README.md

 # Credits

-- The images used on my site were taken from [Shutterstock](https://www.shutterstock.com/).
+- The images used on my site were taken from [Shutterstock](https://www.shutterstock.com/) and  [Pexels](https://www.pexels.com/).
-- Images and video clips were also used from [Pexels](https://www.pexels.com/).
 - The icons included throughout the website were taken from [Font-Awesome](https://fontawesome.com/).
 - The [Coding Entrepreneurs](https://www.youtube.com/c/CodingEntrepreneurs) tutorial videos were used to help with building the cocktail ingredient section of my site helping me to further understand the relationship between different models.
 - The colour theme was chosen using [coolors](https://coolors.co/).
 - Help and support was given by the Code Institute Tutors.

-Thank you to the tutors of code institute for the help given throughout this project.
+Thank you to all those who have supported me in my journey this year!
+A special shout out to my partner for always being there and pushing me to keep going when things got tough.
+Also to the incredible tutors at Code Institute who helped me when I got stuck.